 2) Coverage gap ("Doughnut Hole" )assistance

-Helps with cost sharing for Part D. In 2012, this assistance was limited to the period the senior was in the "coverage gap" (donut hole).
-Since 2013, EPIC will subsidize the Part D co-insurance year-round, AFTER the member has met the Part D plan's deductible, if any.
+Helps with cost sharing for Part D. Since 2013, EPIC will subsidize the Part D co-insurance year-round, AFTER the member has met the Part D plan's deductible, if any.
 With EPIC's help,.the member's Part D co-pay will be no higher than $20 per drug; EPIC will pick up the balance.

 EPIC cost sharing